 However, supposing the co-owner does not cooperate, but also does not litigate.
 In such cases, the matter goes to a default because the co-owner does not respond when served with the summons and complaint.
 In those cases, the attorney would be required to prepare paperwork appointing a referee, who is usually a real estate broker, to list and sell the property.
 Even though the word “sell” is used, the buyer is often one of the co-owners, even if the property is sold by the court.
 The drafting of such interlocutory orders to appoint a referee and confirm the sale, in addition to the hearings on such matters, might add another $4,000 or so, bringing the range closer to $8,000 to $12,000 in total for the plaintiff.

-However, there are times where a lawsuit is filed, but the defendant resists the partition efforts by raising affirmative defenses to partition actions.
+However, there are times where a partition complaint has been filed, but the defendant resists the partition efforts by raising affirmative defenses to partition actions.
 These complications would increase the cost of a partition of real property action beyond the estimated range.
 Examples of such complications increasing the cost of a partition action are follows:

 - Drafting discovery to the co-owner(s) or third parties;